damianhakert/damianhakert.github.io/source/posts/2016-11-18-joining-gitlab-how-did-i-knock-the-door-and-got-it-opened.html.md

 I'm writing this post onboard of a train from Praha to Budapest, crossing three different countries in a couple hours.
 That's how remote working can be sometimes. \o/

-Let's start with a "RECEITA" for cooking a new lifestyle.
+Let's start with a recipe for cooking a new lifestyle.

-- In a "pot", put some freedom to work from wherever you want
+- In a pot, put some freedom to work from wherever you want
-- Then, use a "penereira" to remove the stress of commuting every day for hours and hours
+- Then, use a sieve to remove the stress of commuting every day for hours and hours
 - Shake it for a while
 - Then add some flight tickets to work remotely from somewhere else
 - Don't forget to add some pictures of the adventures you live while traveling and working at the same time